Special Educational Needs and Disability

 Where you can get extra support.

-The Family Service Directory list organisations that may be able to give extra support and information.
+The Our Rochdale service directory lists organisations that may be able to give extra support and information.
 This is part of the Local Authority’s Local Offer gives information and advice on what help is available for children and young people with SEN and/or a disability and their families.

 SENDiass (Special Educational Needs Disability Information Advice Support Service) provides free confidential and impartial information, advice and support to disabled children and young people aged 0-25, those that have or may have special educational needs, and their parents.